RausellLab/CNVxplorer/README.md

 CNVxplorer: a web tool to assist clinical interpretation of CNVs in rare disease patients.
 Requena F, Abdallah HA, García A, Nitschké P, Romana S, Malan V, Rausell A. BioRxiv 2021. doi: [https://doi.org/](https://doi.org/)

-## Updates
+## News
-You may follow us in Twitter for regular updates: https://twitter.com/AntonioRausell
+You may follow us in Twitter for regular news and updates: https://twitter.com/AntonioRausell